(last updated on January 6, 2020)

 MISCELLANEOUS INTERNATIONAL OPPORTUNITIES

 Call for Applications: DAAD RISE Programs 2019 (posted August 29, 2018)

-Online registration and the internship database for RISE Germany open on November 1, 2018.
-The application deadline is December 15, 2018.
+Online registration and the internship database for RISE Germany open on about November 1 each year and closes on about December 15.

 SUMMER RESEARCH IN ITALY (updated April 30, 2013)